-Homesickness affects all of us in varying degrees at one time or another.
-In some, it is far more pronounced than others.
-Homesickness is, in a way, a part of growing up, as a girl or boy reaches toward mature life and leaves the age of total dependence on his or her parents.
-Like some other parts of growing, it is not pleasant, but it is still an important part of growing up.
+Homesickness is, in a way, a part of growing up, as a boy reaches toward maturity and leaves the age of total dependence on his parents.
+Like some other parts of growing, it is not pleasant, but it is still important.

 The best remedy for homesickness is positive activity.
-Encourage all of your campers to participate fully in all of their activities and in their cabin projects.
-It is also your responsibility to make sure that a homesick camper is never alone.
-Respect their right to be homesick; it really does hurt.
+Encourage all of your campers to participate fully in their activities.
+You should also make sure a homesick boy is never alone.
+Respect his right to be homesick; it really does hurt.
 Never say, "You shouldn't feel that way."
 Rather, say things like "Wow, it sounds like you really love your family.
-That is awesome.
-They will be so happy to hear about your archery class".
-When you say that, you are denying the camper of his or her feelings.
+That's awesome.
+They will be so happy to hear about your archery class."
+When you say that, you are not denying the importance of his feelings.
 Be loving but firm with a homesick camper.
-Keep him or her busy, and, if the child does not improve, consult your Camp Area Director.
+Keep him busy, and, if he does not improve, consult your Cabin Area Director.
+Campers are always welcome to be homesick, but not disobedient.